burgshrimps/dicast/README.md

 workdir | Working and output directory.
 Dicast will create a folder called ensemble in this directory and save the results of the preparation step there. | No

 **Parameters** \
-The JSON entries under *ref* describe the locations of the files containing the reference features for the respective reference genome.
+The JSON entries under *"ref"* describe the locations of the files containing the reference features for the respective reference genome.
+Under *"vcf"* there exists one entry for every sequencing technology dicast is applied to.
+Under every sequencing technology entry there exists an SV caller entry determining the location of the corresponding input VCF file.
+In the same manner, the location of the input BAM files are declared under *"bam"*.

 ### Training